liltinkerer/detect-and-kill-adblock/README.md

-# detect-and-kill-adblock
+# Detect and Kill Adblockers

-Detect and Kill Adblock(ers)
+Detect and Kill Adblock(ers): Ways to mess with adblocking software and users.